Rathetsu/Sudoku-Game/README.md

 ## Running The Program

-Run the [GAME.py](https://github.com/Rathetsu/Sudoku-Game/blob/master/GAME.py) file for the GUI version of the app. use `python3 GAME.py`
+Run the [GAME.py](https://github.com/Rathetsu/Sudoku-Game/blob/master/GAME.py) file for the GUI version of the app.

+Use `python3 GAME.py`

-here is a screenshot of the program at run-time:
+Here is a screenshot of the program at run-time:

 ![Screenshot of the program at run-time](https://i.imgur.com/FEGqubt.png)